saraedum/apps-android-wikivoyage/README.md

-### Wikipedia Android app
+### Wikivoyage Android app

-This repository contains the source code for the official Wikipedia Android app.
+This repository contains a fork of the official [Wikipedia Android app](https://github.com/wikimedia/apps-android-wikipedia).

-### Documentation

-All documentation is kept on [our wiki](https://www.mediawiki.org/wiki/Wikimedia_Apps/Team/Wikipedia_Android_app_hacking).
-Check it out!
+It has been adapted to also support [Wikivoyage](https://wikivoyage.org).